eagle-io/docs/source/topics/account_management/general/index.rst

 		:scale: 80 %

 Source Quality
 	Quality Code(s) to match on acquired data.
-Seperate multiple quality codes with a comma.
+Separate multiple quality codes with a comma.

 Quality Code
 	Quality Code to apply to the data for display and export.
 You can use the same Code as the Source or specify a custom code.
 Must be numeric.